powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.8.00 New: Download Queue added to Browse.
+Add videos from any of the playlists and batch download.

+          Each video will be downloaded to the directory that Yt-dlp created for the playlist.

 ###  v5.7.17 Fix: -Add in Download Playlist. http:// and www . is now removed if entered.
 It would break browse.